GDRX Logo

 • Skipping meals, then binging at odd times

-Keep a short food diary for two weeks.
-Write down meals and note how your energy and stamina feel afterward.
+Tip: Keep a short food diary for two weeks.
+Write down the meals you eat and note how your energy and stamina feel afterward.
 Patterns will stand out quickly.

 Method 3.
 Observe physical and emotional signs

-Junk food doesn’t just leave you tired; it affects your stamina, recovery, and even confidence.
-These signs often show up both in daily life and during intimacy.
+Junk food doesn’t just leave you feeling tired; it also affects your stamina, recovery, and even your confidence.
+These signs often appear in both daily life and during intimacy.
 Diets high in processed and sugary foods contribute to low energy, metabolic issues, and reduced physical performance.

 Do the following to understand how your diet is impacting you not only physically, but mentally too: